Thinklab-SJTU/LinSATNet/README.md

 > Note that the above formulation is modified from the conventional Sinkhorn formulation. $`\Gamma_{i,j}u_j`$ is equivalent to the elements in the "transport" matrix in papers such as [(Cuturi 2013)](https://arxiv.org/pdf/1306.0895v1.pdf).
-We prefer this new formulation as it generalize smoothly to Sinkhorn with multi-set marginals in the following.
+We prefer this new formulation as it generalizes smoothly to Sinkhorn with multi-set marginals in the following.
 >
 > To make a clearer comparison, the transportation matrix in [(Cuturi 2013)](https://arxiv.org/pdf/1306.0895v1.pdf)